 For example, if your organization is quite corporate and serious, it may seem quite incongruent to start using fun and playful graphics in posters and presentations.
-Unless, of course, you are strategically attempting to change how your organization is perceived.
-The important thing here is that you are being intentional.
+Unless, of course, you are strategically attempting to change how your organization is perceived — the important thing here is that you employ visuals in an intentional way.

 Visual hierarchy is one of the most important considerations of visual communication.
 This is what gives all those shapes and lines in your graphics context!
 Essentially, it means arranging and grouping elements in accordance with their importance.